binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

     * Python
     * PHP
     * Ruby
     * .Net [write-up](http://www.codeproject.com/Articles/708129/Automated-penetration-testing-in-the-Microsoft-sta), [source](https://github.com/gustavorhm/ZapPenTester).
-It's easy to see how the API is started and used [here](https://github.com/gustavorhm/ZapPenTester/blob/master/ZAPPenTester/Zap.cs).
+It is easy to see how the API is started and used [here](https://github.com/gustavorhm/ZapPenTester/blob/master/ZAPPenTester/Zap.cs).
- There's also the [OWASP Secure TDD Project](https://www.owasp.org/index.php/OWASP_Secure_TDD_Project).
+ There is also the [OWASP Secure TDD Project](https://www.owasp.org/index.php/OWASP_Secure_TDD_Project).
 A .Net solution.
 This project appears to either be abandoned or just very low activity.
-Feel free to offer to help though if you're a .Net developer.
-I'm not sure I agree with one of the opening statements: "they need to cover all tests prior development".
-The approach that I'd take would be to write some specification (test), execute it, (red) -> Write the smallest amount of code possible to make it pass (green) -> Add to the specification (test)(refactor).
-As you can see that's your red->green->refactor loop, with the smallest amount possible for each iteration.
+Feel free to offer to help though if you are a .Net developer.
+I am not sure I agree with one of the opening statements: "they need to cover all tests prior development".
+The approach that I would take would be to write some specification (test), execute it, (red) -> Write the smallest amount of code possible to make it pass (green) -> Add to the specification (test)(refactor).
+As you can see that is your red->green->refactor loop, with the smallest amount possible for each iteration.
     * Java.
 A couple of client projects useful for seeing how to use the ZAP API: [zap-webdriver](https://github.com/continuumsecurity/zap-webdriver), [bdd-security](https://github.com/continuumsecurity/bdd-security)

-    For getting started with OWASP ZAPs API chcek the:
+    For getting started with OWASP ZAPs API check the:

     * [regression testing](https://code.google.com/p/zaproxy/wiki/SecRegTests)
     * [API details](https://code.google.com/p/zaproxy/wiki/ApiDetails)